-Management activities include removal of litter from the littoral zone and the river bottom.
-Volunteer groups remove litter in the major tributaries and portions of the watershed.
-Floating vegetation mats from Spring Lake to IH-35 will be dislodged or removed in accordance with methodologies and conditions described in EAHCP § 5.3.3 and § 5.4.3 and the Incidental Take Permit #TE63663A-1, Condition M clarification approved by USFWS on September 30, 2014.
+Management activities include removal of litter from the littoral zone, stream bottom and portions of the major tributaries, and vegetation mats from Spring Lake Dam reach to IH-35.
+The Meadows Center team removes floating mats from the entire reach they are working.
 Texas State University will manage aquatic vegetation in Spring Lake through use of its harvester boat and trained divers authorized to dive in Spring Lake.